 February 25, 2021: A remote reading with Washington State Poet Laureate Claudia Castro Luna for Northwind Poetry Series in Port Townsend, WA.
 Her most recent book is One River, a Thousand Voices.
 More details to follow.

 December 20, 2020: JOLABOKAFLOD PDX–an online book fair for the holidays!
-Kathleen will present “How Do Americans Learn to Be Americans”–a personal history of with pictures and poems from Plume and Post Romantic.
+Kathleen will present “How Do Americans Learn to Be Americans”–a personal history of growing up in Richland, WA, with pictures and poems from Plume and Post Romantic.
 2:00 pm (PT) Watch on YouTube here.

 December 5, 2020: A reading with wonderful Christopher Howell at wonderful Auntie’s Bookstore in Spokane.
 7:30 (PT).
 Tune in for this remote event!
 Info here.